ravikt/ravi/research.md

 ---

-My current research interest is in vision based autonomy and control for autonomous systems.
+My current research interest is in vision-based autonomy and control for aerospace systems.

 ## Publications